Ed Zubrow

-Edward "Zeke" Zubrow (born February 7, 1951) is a former American football coach.
+Edward "Zeke" Zubrow (born February 7, 1951) is an American former football coach.
 He served as the head football coach at the University of Pennsylvania from 1986 to 1988, compiling a record of 23–7.
 After leading the Penn Quakers to two Ivy League titles, in 1986 and 1988, Zubrow resigned from his post at Penn in March 1989 to take a job with the School District of Philadelphia to combat drug abuse and dropout rates.